-teaching/training?
+D. What about "extras" that we want to include in our Immanuel Approach teaching/training?
 I get a lot of requests, from people all over the world, who have discovered/developed various "extras" that they include as part of and/or in association with their Immanuel Approach work.
 Understandably, all of these folks would like me to look at what they are doing and approve it to be officially included as part of the Immanuel Approach.
 Unfortunately, I just don't have the time or energy to even begin to look through all of the potential extra concepts, principles, techniques, tools, and interventions that people ask me about.
 So my response to all of these requests is that I ask the people to just make it clear, when they are teaching about these extras: "This (fill in the blank -- technique, principle, tool, intervention, phenomena that we observe, etc.) is not part of Dr. Lehman's official teaching about the Immanuel Approach, but it is something that we have observed/developed/discovered and found to be helpful."

 E. Do you ever see physical healing with the Immanuel Approach?
 Yes, we do occasionally see physical healing with the Immanuel Approach.
 I have never directly asked for physical healing in an Immanuel Approach session, but I have seen spontaneous physical healings that seemed to be side effects, by-products, or indirect results of the emotional healing, spiritual healing, and deliverance that were the intended/expected results of Immanuel Approach sessions.
 And a number of our colleagues have also reported this same phenomenon.
-For an excellent example, see the story described at the end of chapter thirty-six.
-(A lady came in requesting prayer for emotional issues, but not asking for any kind of help with respect to her physical concerns.
+For an excellent example, see the story described at the end of chapter eight in the new (2024) intro book.
+See the very short summary: A lady came in requesting prayer for emotional issues, but not asking for any kind of help with respect to her physical concerns.
 By the end of the Immanuel Approach session, both the facilitator and recipient were grateful (but not surprised) to see that the emotional wounds they had been working with had been resolved.
 But then they were amazed to discover that her paralyzed leg had also been healed, even though they had not even asked for this.)